richardtguy/broswer-security-camera/README.md

 `python app.py`

 ## TODO:
-- Sign up page for new users
 - Separate user connections using rooms
+- Save media files in separate folders per user
+- Page to view user's own media files
-- Add email alert when motion detected
+- Email alert when motion detected (with link and thumbnail)
 - Serve application using production web server

-## To set up database
+## To set up database on production server
-`flask db init`
-`flask db migrate`
 `flask db upgrade`

 ## To create new user